Skip past navigation to main part of page

 Wave 9

-The Dress Rehearsal for wave 9 has commenced.
-Copies of the paper versions of the questionnaires can be downloaded from our web site at: http://www.melbourneinstitute.com/hilda/qaires/q9.html
+The Dress Rehearsal for Wave 9 has commenced with copies of the paper versions of the Wave 9 Dress Rehearsal questionnaires now available for download.

 Data users, however, should be aware that interviews in wave 9 are being administered by computer (CAPI).